nkf-university/atp_econ/README.md

 Replication code for OECD incumbency-advantage analysis

-Claude Code was used to write, edit and clean code
+Claude Code was used to write, edit, comment, and clean code

 Adjust pathname for own directory of ParlGov-data in line 15 and 478